 Otter Class Y1/2

-In Spring Term we are launching our topic called Lower the Drawbridge!
+In Spring Term we are launching our topic called The Titanic!
 You can find out more information in our Topic Overview below.

 Otters News (8th April, 2022)

 It has been a very strange end to the Spring Term for Otters as so many of us have been unwell with Covid.
 Mrs Rolph was very grateful for all the hard work that Miss Hairsine, Mrs Wood and Miss Miles did to look after and teach those Otters who were in school.
 Everyone worked so hard, Mrs Rolph is proud of everyone’s positive resilience.
 We have made our own impressive 3D castles and written glowing Estate Agent reports to sell them!
 In maths, we have learnt about money and what different coins represent.
 We have been learning to multiply too – tricky stuff!